 The nearly perfect balance of calcium to phosphorous is mostly seen in bone.
-Green tripe is a great option for dogs who can’t eat raw bones.
+Green tripe is a great option for dogs who can’t eat raw bones, such as elderly dogs and dogs who have lost a lot of teeth or have none!
 Tripe also has a balanced ratio of omega 3 & 6 fatty acids.
 These are things like EPA and DHA.
-Very important for brain health.
-Owners who have added green tripe to their dogs (and cats) diet, have seen improvement in coat, teeth, energy, poops ( helping both diarrhea and constipation) as well as general health.
+Owners who have added green tripe to their dogs (and cats) diet, have seen improvement in coat, teeth, energy, poops (helping both diarrhea and constipation) as well as general health.
 Since tripe is so easy to digest, the energy normally used to digest kibble can be used by the body for other functions.

 In 2001, a woman named Mary Voss started a company named “Greentripe.com” She had been feeding her Afghan Hounds tripe for years and saw such huge benefits to her dogs that she wanted to share it with other dog owners.
 She has been the catalyst to bringing tripe to the attention of American pet owners.
 Below I have linked her article “No Guts, No Glory” and a link to a brief youtube video that Dirty Jobs did with her in 2008.